offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **WHAT**: Given a peptide, map each amino acid to the DNA sequences it represents.
 Since each amino acid can map to multiple codons, there may be multiple DNA sequences for a single peptide.

-**WHY**: The composition of a peptide can be determined just from DNA that encodes it.
+**WHY**: The DNA sequences that encode a peptide can be determined from the peptide itself.

 **ALGORITHM**: